DrStone10/etl_weather_api/README.md

 # ETL using Prefect Library

+### Basic etl which inculdes:
+* extracting data from api as json files.
+* transforming the data and cleaning it
-basic api data to database etl.
+* loading it to the database